gkjohnson/convert-three-examples-to-imports/README.md

 ## Final Structure

-Every javascript file in `examples/js` will be converted into a module in `examples/modules`.
+Every Javascript file in `examples/js` will be converted into a module in `examples/modules`.

-HTML files will ahve a `_module` variant created.
+HTML files will have a `_module` variant created.

-The module javascript versions will be converted to UMD versions with the original name using rollup.
+The Javascript module versions will be converted to UMD versions with the original name using Rollup.

 Some examples will only work in the module-less environment because their scripts will need to be manually converted.